Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies: Results

 \subsubsection{Overall Performance Assessment}

-We now conduct overall performance assessment of all models fitted to the five selected images using the RUP curve in Section \ref{sec: RUP curve}.
-For all five images, we have run four independent MCMC chains with $450$K iterations after burn-in.
-To reduce computational time and memory requirement, we thin our MCMC sample every $1000$ iterations, and combine all four chains to obtain $1800$ posterior samples for $\mathbf{X}_c$.
-The $1000$-thinning interval effectively renders each sample independent, and we assume this to be the case when computing the estimation error of the RUP curve.
+We now conduct overall performance assessment of all models fitted to the five selected images using the RUP curve in \cref{sec: RUP curve}.
+To reduce computational time and memory requirement, we thin our MCMC sample every $1000$ iterations.
+The large thinning interval effectively renders each sample independent, and we assume this is true when computing the uncertainty.
 For LGCP, we compute the excursion set by setting $u = 0$ for all five images as before.

-Table \ref{tab:performance-tab} shows the overall performance assessment for each model based on the $\mathcal{A}(\mathbf{G})$ statistics introduced in Section \ref{sec: RUP curve}.
-Note that for the image V7-ACS, INLA could not fit LGCP to the GC data due to a computational error, most likely because this image contains a UDG with very strong GC clustering signal.
-In principle, LGCP cannot produce such a strong clustering signal due to the thin-tailed nature of Gaussian distribution.
-Thus, INLA outputted an error that the data was poorly fitted by LGCP.
+\cref{tab:performance-tab} includes the overall performance assessment for each model based on the $\mathcal{A}(\mathbf{G})$ statistics introduced in \cref{sec: RUP curve}.
+For the image V7-ACS, INLA could not fit the LGCP to the GC data due to a computational error.
+Most likely, this image contains a UDG with very strong GC clustering signal.
+In principle, LGCP cannot produce such a strong clustering signal due to the thin-tailed nature of Gaussian distributions, and this led to the computational error by INLA.

-Results from Table \ref{tab:performance-tab} demonstrate that almost all of our models completely dominate LGCP in overall performance.
+\cref{tab:performance-tab} demonstrates that almost all of our models outperform LGCP in overall performance.
 Only magnitude and color-marked models perform worse than LGCP for the image V15-ACS.
-Nevertheless, all the best performing models (indicated by either purple or teal numbers in Table \ref{tab:performance-tab}) are from our approach.
-This showcases strong evidence that our method is far more superior to LGCP.
+Furthermore, all the best performing models (indicated by purple numbers in \cref{tab:performance-tab}) are from our approach.
+This is strong evidence that our method is superior to LGCP.

-Within our own model framework, we see that by including the mark (either magnitude or color variations), the performance is at least as good as the no-mark model.
-Such a result provides preliminary evidence that by including the GC mark information, the detection performance may indeed improve significantly.
+Within our own model framework, including the marks (either magnitude or color variations) improved performance over the no-mark model with the exception of V15-ACS.
+This result provides preliminary evidence that the marked model indeed may improve detection performance.